 Nero has an answer for everything.

 The Spanish Main was the stretch of coast bordering the Caribbean Sea.
-The Spanish treasure fleet put in twice a year, primarily to Nombre de Dios on the Isthmus of Darien to pick up silver, gold, jewels and less glamorous items from Peru (including modern Bolivia).
-No Panama Canal back then, so getting the treasure cross-country by mule trains from Panama city for shipping to Spain was slow work.
-And a temptation to pirates.
+The Spanish treasure fleet put in twice a year, primarily to Nombre de Dios on the Isthmus of Darien to pick up silver, gold, jewels and less glamorous items from Peru, which included modern Bolivia.
+No Panama Canal back then, so getting the treasure cross-country by mule trains from Panama city for shipping to Spain was slow work and a target for English raiders.